-12. (7) The Central Covernment shall, by notification in the Official Gazette, constitute a body to be known as the Central Information Commission to exercise the powers conferred nn, and to perform the functions assigned to, it under this Act.
+12. (/) The Central Government shall, by notification in the Official Gazette, constitute a body to be known as the Central Information Commission to exercise the powers conferred on, and to perform the functions assigned to, it under this Act.

-(2) The Central Information Commission shall consist of---

-(a) the Chief Information Commissioner; and

-(b) such number of Central Information Commissioners, not exceeding ten, as may be deemed necessary.
+Constitution of Central Information Commission

-(3) The Chief Information Commissioner and Information Commissioners shall be appointed by the President on the recommendation of a committee consisting of

-(i) the Prime Minister, who shall be the Chairperson of the committee;

-(ii) the Leader of Opposition in the Lok Sabba; and

-(iii) a Union Cabinet Minister to be nominated by the Prime Minister.
+- (2) The Central Information Commission shall consist of- - (a) the Chief Information Commissioner; and - (b) such number of Central Information Commissioners, not exceeding ten, as may be deemed necessary. - (3) The Chief Information Commissioner and Information Commissioners shall be appointed by the President on the recommendation of a committee consisting of- - (i) the Prime Minister, who shall be the Chairperson of the committee; - (ii) the Leader of Opposition in the Lok Sabha; and - (iii) a Union Cabinet Minister to be nominated by the Prime Minister.

-Explanation -For the purposes of removal of doubts, it is hereby declared that where the Leader of Opposition in the House of the People has not been necegnized as such, the Leader of the single largest group in opposition of the Government in the House of the People shall be deemed to be the Leader of Opposition.
+Explanation.-For the purposes of removal of doubts, it is hereby declared that where the Leader of Opposition in the House of the People has not been recognised as such, the Leader of the single largest group in opposition of the Government in the House of the People shall be deemed to be the Leader of Opposition.

-(4) The general superintendence, direction and management of the affairs of the Central Information Commission shall vest in the Chief Information Commissioner who shall be assisted by the information Commissioners and may exercise all such powers and do all such acts and things which may be exercised or done by the Central Information Commission autonomously without being subjected to directions by any other authority order this Act.

-(5) The Chief Information Commissioner and Information Commissioners shall be persons of eminence in public life with wide knowledge and experience in law, science and technology, social service, management, journalism, mass media or administration and governance.

-(6) The Chief Information Commissioner or an Information Commissioner shall not be a Member of Parliament or Member of the Legislanure of any State or Union territory, as the case may be, or hold any other office of profit or connected with any political party or carrying on any business or purewing any profession.

-(7) The headquarters of the Central Information Commission shall be at Delhi and the Central Information Commission may, with the previous approval of the Central Government, gatablish offices at other places in Italia.

-13. (7) The Chief Information Commissioner shall hold office for a term of five years from the date on which be enters upon his office and shall not be eligible for reappointment.
+- (4) The general superintendence, direction and management of the affairs of the Central Information Commission shall vest in the Chief Information Commissioner who shall be assisted by the Information Commissioners and may exercise all such powers and do all such acts and things which may be exercised or done by the Central Information Commission autonomously without being subjected to directions by any other authority under this Act. - (5) The Chief Information Commissioner and Information Commissioners shall be persons of eminence in public life with wide knowledge and experience in law, science and technology, social service, management, journalism, mass media or administration and governance. - (6) The Chief Information Commissioner or an Information Commissioner shall not be a Member of Parliament or Member of the Legislature of any State or Union territory, as the case may be, or hold any other office of profit or connected with any political party or carrying on any business or pursuing any profession. - (7) The headquarters of the Central Information Commission shall be at Delhi and the Central Information Commission may, with the previous approval of the Central Government, establish offices at other places in India. - 13.
+(1) The Chief Information Commissioner shall hold office for a term of five years from the date on which he enters upon his office and shall not be eligible for reappointment:

 Provided that no Chief Information Commissioner shall hold office as such after he has attained the age of sixty-five years.
 Term of office and conditions of service.

-Constitution of Central Information Communion.
-(2) Every information Commissioner shall hold office for a term of five years from the date on which he enters upon his office or till be attains the age of sizty-five years whichever is earlier, and shall not be eligible for reappointment as such information Commissioner:
+(2) Every Information Commissioner shall hold office for a term of five years from the date on which he enters upon his office or till he attains the age of sixty-five years, whichever is earlier, and shall not be eligible for reappointment as such Information Commissioner:

-Provided that every information Commissioner shall, on vacating his office under this sub-section be eligible for appointment as the Chief Information Commissioner in the manner specified in sub-section (J) of section 12:
+Provided that every Information Commissioner shall, on vacating his office under this sub-section be eligible for appointment as the Chief Information Commissioner in the manner specified in sub-section (3) of section 12:

-Provided further that where the information Commissioner is appointed as the Chief information Commissioner, his term of office shall not be more than five years in aggregate as the information Commissioner and the Chief Information Commissioner.
+Provided further that where the Information Commissioner is appointed as the Chief Information Commissioner, his term of office shall not be more than five years in aggregate as the Information Commissioner and the Chief Information Commissioner.